 Enterprises are realising that mobility apps are empowering them more than ever before.
 They are faster, efficient, and productive.
 This changing trend is apparent as more and more enterprises are opting for Enterprise Mobility Apps for business interaction.

 Business interaction is increasingly taking place on mobile phones, again, a transition from ‘mobile first’ to ‘mobile only’.
 About 70% of software interactions in enterprises will take place in mobile devices, says the report from Enterprise CIO.

 The enterprise mobility solution is gaining traction due to its faster and productive outcome, especially for users in remote locations or someone who are on field work.

 Trend 3: Security

 Users are more concerned about security now than before.
-This, obviously, is due to rising online threats.
-But strangely many apps do not adhere to the safety measures, and are still ignorant about online threats.
+This, obviously, is due to the rising online threats.
+But strangely, many apps do not adhere to the safety measures, and are still ignorant about online threats.
 Recently, a few top tech companies did a detailed analysis on the robustness of today’s apps.
 The output alarmed them.
 Majority of the apps they tested had failed security tests and were vulnerable to online threats.

 So, security will be one of the top priorities this year, forcing developers to brace up to counter this challenge in the best possible methods they could.